xpdAcq/xpdAcq/docs/quickstart.rst

 at analysis time, but if this mask works well, it will save you a lot of time later if you do this step now.

-You can look at the 2D image with and without the mask in SrXgui.
+You can look at the 2D image with and without the mask in ``SrXgui``.
 You can load the mask file by clicking the 'folder' icon by the "Mask file" field in SrXgui, navigating to the ``.../xpdUser/config_base`` folder and click `choose`.
 If you do not see any files